Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-As noted in Limitation (\textbf{L2}), randomly-initialized models produce representations that are already discriminative without any training (Fig.~\ref{fig:MC_Rand}).
-While the strength of inductive bias of GNNs in (semi-) supervised settings has been noted before~\cite{kipf17_GCN, zeng09_ComparingStars, Safronov_Untrained-EmbBlog}, we aim to better contextualize the performance of GCL frameworks by conducting a systematic analysis of the inductive bias of GNNs, using several datasets and architectures.
+As noted in Obs. (\textbf{O2}), randomly-initialized, untrained GNNs can produce representations that are already discriminative without any training (Fig.~\ref{fig:MC_Rand}).
+While the strength of inductive bias of GNNs in (semi-) supervised settings has been noted before~\cite{kipf17_GCN, zeng09_ComparingStars, Safronov_Untrained-EmbBlog, Suresh21_AdvGCL}, we aim to better contextualize the performance of GCL frameworks by conducting a systematic analysis of the inductive bias of GNNs, using several datasets and architectures.
+Understanding the performance of untrained models helps contextualize the cost of training.

-\mypar{Empirical setup.} For all datasets but DEEZER and GITHUB-SGZR, we use the same GIN encoder as GraphCL and Infograph.
-The GIN layer is replaced with a PNA layer for DEEZER and GITHUB-SGZR and we report results after training this model with GraphCL and InfoGraph.
-See \autoref{appendix:3} for more details.
+\mypar{Empirical setup.} For DEEZER and GITHUB-SGZR, a PNA encoder is used to stabilize training.
+All other datasets are trained with a GIN encoder.
+MVGRL ran out-of-memory so we did not include it in this evaluation.
+See Appendix~\ref{appendix:3} for more details.

-\mypar{Results.} As shown in \autoref{tab:statistics}, a randomly-initialized, untrained model is able to able to achieve non-trivial performance on several benchmark datasets.
-Given that unsupervised representation learning is often a form of pretraining and representations can be of poorer quality when trained with DAGA (see \autoref{fig:MC_GraphCL}), it becomes difficult to justify to the expense of GCL if performance does not surpass that of a randomly-initialized model.
-Furthermore, we note that the strong inductive bias may have partially mitigated the negative effects of DAGA (Limitations (\textbf{L1})--(\textbf{L2})).
+\mypar{Results.} As shown in \autoref{tab:statistics}, randomly-initialized, untrained models perform competitively against trained models on several benchmark datasets.
+It is likely that some of the negative effects of training with DAGAs (Obs. (\textbf{O1})--(\textbf{O2})) were mitigated by this strong inductive bias.
+However, note that it becomes difficult to justify the additional cost of GCL on datasets where task performance and representation quality are not noticeably better than untrained models.
+Below, we discuss how to fairly evaluate GCL frameworks and how popular benchmark datasets are, in fact, inappropriate for GCL.

-\paragraph{Proposed evaluation practices.} We argue that randomly-initialized models are a non-trivial baseline for GCL frameworks and should be included in results.
-While a recent work \cite{Xu21_GraphLog} includes randomly-initialized baselines as part of its results, this practice is far from being the norm.
+\mypar{Proposed evaluation practices.} Given that randomly-initialized, untrained models are a non-trivial baseline for GCL frameworks, we argue that they should be included when evaluating novel frameworks to contextualize the benefits of unsupervised training.
+While some recent works~\cite{Xu21_GraphLog, Suresh21_AdvGCL} include untrained models in their evaluation, this practice remains far from standardized.

-Furthermore, other changes to GCL evaluation that are necessary.
-As mentioned in Sec.~\ref{sec:preliminaries}, optimizing NT-XENT is equivalent to learning an estimator of the mutual information shared between two views, whose upper bound is limited by the batch size.
-Given the limited size of popular benchmark datasets (Table~\ref{tab:statistics}), it becomes difficult for negative-sample GCL frameworks using NT-XENT, such as GraphCL, to learn reliable mutual information estimates.